Franthiesco Ballerini

-Franthiesco Anthonio Ballerini Manso (born, February 21, 1981), is a Brazilian journalist, art critic who is specialized in cinema, a writer, professor and PhD student in communication.
+Franthiesco Anthonio Ballerini Manso (born, February 21, 1981), is a Brazilian journalist,an art critic who is specialized in cinema, a writer, professor and PhD in media communications.
 He was the coordinator of free courses at Academia Internacional de Cinema in São Paulo, and is a member of the Associação Brasileira de Críticos de Arte.
 In 2015 he started researching about the power of culture in the world, with an emphasis on artistic productions and audiovisual entertainment in the 21st century.